open-mmlab/mmdetection/docs/get_started.md

 c.
 Some dependencies are optional.
 Simply running `pip install -v -e .` will only install the minimum runtime requirements.
 To use optional dependencies like `albumentations` and `imagecorruptions` either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -v -e .[optional]`).
 Valid keys for the extras field are: `all`, `tests`, `build`, and `optional`.

+d.
 If you would like to install `albumentations`, we suggest using `pip install albumentations>=0.3.2 --no-binary imgaug,albumentations`, which will not install `opencv-python-headless`.
 If you have already installed `opencv-python-headless` instead of `opencv-python`, you can simple use `pip install albumentations>=0.3.2`.
 More details can follow [docs](https://albumentations.ai/docs/getting_started/installation/#note-on-opencv-dependencies).

 ### Install without GPU support